Blaize-Egelhof/task-pilot-api/README.md

 - All classes & functions have been credited.

 ### Media:
-- All Images have been used from CleanPNG [CleanPNG](https://www.cleanpng.com/)
+- All Images have been used from CleanPNG for this back-end repository.
+[CleanPNG](https://www.cleanpng.com/)